-- Members of staff will ensure that use of any mobile and smart technology, including personal phones and mobile devices, will take place in accordance with the law, as well as relevant school policy and procedures, such as confidentiality, child protection, data security, staff code of conduct and Acceptable Use Policies. - Staff will be advised to:
+- Members of staff will ensure that use of any mobile and smart technology, including personal phones and mobile devices, will take place in accordance with the law, as well as relevant school policy and procedures. - Staff will be advised to:

-- Keep mobile phones and personal devices on their person or in a safe and secure place during lesson time. - Not use personal devices during teaching periods unless required for safeguarding or other unavoidable procedural reasons. - Ensure that any content bought onto site via personal mobile phones and devices is compatible with their professional role and our behaviour expectations. - Members of staff are not permitted to use their own personal phones or devices for contacting students or parents and carers. - Any pre-existing relationships or circumstance, which could compromise staff's ability to comply with this, will be discussed with the DSL. - Staff will only use school provided equipment (not personal devices): - o to take photos or videos of students in line with our image use policy. - o to work directly with students during lessons/educational activities. - o to communicate with parents/carers. - If a member of staff breaches our policy, action will be taken in line with our staff code of conduct and allegations policy. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence using a personal device or mobile phone, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our allegations policy.
+- Keep mobile phones/personal devices on their person or in a safe and secure place during lesson time. - Not use personal devices during teaching periods unless required for safeguarding or other unavoidable procedural reasons. - Ensure that any content bought onto site via personal mobile phones and devices is compatible with their professional role and our behaviour expectations. - Members of staff are not permitted to use personal email accounts or phone numbers for contacting students or parents/carers. - Any pre-existing relationships or circumstance, which could compromise staff's ability to comply with this, will be discussed with the DSL. - Staff will wherever possible use a school-owned (rather than personal) device, mobile or SIM to take photos or videos of students.
+Where a school device is not available and a personal device is used, staff should ensure that: - Another staff member is informed that the photos or videos are being taken. - The photos or videos are shared as appropriate and subsequently deleted from the device as soon as possible. - If a member of staff breaches our policy, action will be taken in line with our Code of Conduct and Safeguarding Policy. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device or have committed a criminal offence using a personal device or mobile phone, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our allegations policy.

-8. 4 Student use of mobile and smart technology
+8.4 Student use of mobile and smart technology